imt-mobisyst/pkg-multibot/README.md

 > See working demos [here](communication_test/README.md#3-network-isolation-with-fastdds-discovery-server)

 As stated before, DDS is the protocol used by ROS2 for communicating between nodes.
-One aspect of this protocol is to look for elements that a node can communicate with on the newtwork.
+One aspect of this protocol is to look for elements that a node can communicate with on the network.
 It's the "Discovery protocol".
 By default, the **Simple Discovery protocol** is used, which consists in sending multicast messages to every other node in the network.

 Fast DDS, one of the DDS middlewares, provides a [Discovery server](https://docs.ros.org/en/iron/Tutorials/Advanced/Discovery-Server/Discovery-Server.html) to replace the **Simple Discovery protocol**.
 It works similarly to a router and